One Thing Is Stopping You from Your Successful Doula Business.

 I have felt immensely vulnerable at basically every stage of running my business.

-I did my training, now what?
+I did my Doula training, now what?

-During my MSP training I hadn’t put much thought into how hard the “putting myself out there” was going to be: Actually pursuing clients; reaching out to other businesses; and saying out loud “Hi!
+During my Doula training I hadn’t put much thought into how hard the “putting myself out there” was going to be: Actually pursuing clients; reaching out to other businesses; and saying out loud “Hi!
 I’m Meg, and I am a doula”.
 It felt so scary to actually vocalize the words and hear myself expressing them to the world, making everything become a reality.

 I worried about whether or not I would be successful and whether or not people would take me seriously.
 And of course the biggest fear is what if I made a huge mistake?
 I was terrified taking those first steps of my journey with so much risk and uncertainty.
 I felt vulnerable and nervous but also insanely excited.

-Running a business.
+Running a Successful Doula Business

 At the beginning of my entrepreneurship, I naively thought that once I became more established I’d become more confident and everything would get easier.
 The truth is, even with more experience attending births, running workshops and doing exactly what you want to be doing, there is still so much that can leave you feeling emotionally exposed.